atena-data/Python-Bootcamp-Codes/README.md

 Damien Hirst is is an English artist, entrepreneur, and art collector.
 One of his most famous art collections sold for over a million pounds are what is known as pot painting!

 Today I am going to generate a spot painting like one of his...🖌🖌🖌

+## *Day 19*
+"Turtle Race"
+Today I have a super fun game for you!
+There are 5 turtles with different colors racing.
+You are prompt to bet on one of them before the race strats.
+Then every turtle runs at a random pace and the one reaching the other side of the screen first would be declared as the winner.

+Did your turtle win??? 🐢🐢🐢